PradCoder/ExplorationsOnTheRubiksCube/4GR3Project.md

 $|G|/|H| = [G : H]$ is the number of distinct left cosets of H in G. In particular, the number of elements in $H$ must divide the number of elements in $G$. -->

+## Main Theorem: Fundamental Theorem of Cubology
+A move sequence is possible if and only if the following three conditions are satisfied, we also state the group theoretic formulation:

+Note we are considering the following defintion of a postion of a facet of a cube:
+ A position vector $(\rho,\sigma,v,w) \in S_{8} \times S_{12} \times C_{3}^{8} \times C_{2}^{12}$
+-  The permutation of the corner cubies has the same parity as the permutation of the edge cubies
+$\Leftrightarrow$
+$$\text{sign}(\rho) = \text{sign}(\sigma)$$

+-  The number of corners that are twisted clockwise is equal to the number that are twisted counterclockwise modulo $3$ (meaning remaining corners twisted in the same direction occur in threes).
+$\Leftrightarrow$
+$$v_{1} + v_{2} +\dots +v_{8} = 0 (\text{mod } 3)$$
+- The number of flipped edges is even.
+$\Leftrightarrow$
+$$w_{1} + w_{2} +\dots +w_{12} = 0 (\text{mod } 2)$$

+## Summarized proof
+ The first thing to show is that the three conditions are necessary, that is, they hold for any legal configuration.
+To do this we just need to show that if the conditions are satisfied for a configuration, then they also hold for the configuration obtained from it by twising one of the six faces.
+This involves just looking at the six cases individually.

+Next we would need to show that if we had a configuration that satisfies the three conditions then the puzzle is solvable.
+Here is where our four basic moves come in handy.
+Let's recall them here for convenience.

+Since the corner and edge permutations have the same parity we can assume they are both even (otherwise twist any random face 90 degrees since this would multiply each by a 4-cycle which is odd).
+Since the corner permuation is even it is a product of 3-cycles, therefore the corners can be solved using 3-cycles.
+(We have a 3-cycle move that can be modified to cycle any 3 corner cubies on the puzzle.)
+Similarly, the edge permutation is even and can be solved using 3-cycles.

+Now all cubies are in their correct cubicles.
+We now have to orient them to solve the puzzle.
+Condition (b) says that the number of clockwise corner twists is equal to the number of counterclockwise corner twists modulo 3
+.
+So first twist any cw, ccw pairs into their solved positions.
+The result will be that all remaining corner twists will occur in triples: 3cw or 3ccw.
+These can be solved using our pairwise corner twisting moves.
+Finally, condition (c) says an even number of edges will be flipped.
+Luckily we have a move that will flip them in pairs.
+Therefore the puzzle can be solved.

 ## Second Fundamental Theorem of Cubology

 An operation of the cube is possible if and only if the following are satisfied: